 The vertical difference between high and low tide in the Bay of Fundy at Burntcoat Head, NS is about 17.0 m during the part of the month when the tidal range is most extreme.
 That's about the height of a 5 storey building!
 In places with a near flat beach, the difference between high and low tide points may be a kilometer or more.
 In a single tidal cycle of just over 12 hours, about 110 billion tons of water flows in and out of the Bay of Fundy.
 That sounds like a lot.
 To get a handle on just how much it is, it is equivalent to the combined total 24 hr flow of all the rivers of the world!
-It is not wonder that the Bay of Fundy is a finalist in the Seven Natural Wonders of the World.

 What is the science of why the tidal range is so extreme in the Bay of Fundy, while most places the difference between high and low tide is just a meter or so.
 The most important effect is resonance - the tides are high in the Bay of Fundy because the size of the bay is just right to match the natural gravitational pushing cycle of the Moon that causes the tides.